Shaikh-Mudassir/Volume_Control-using-openCV/README.md

 #Volume Control
-This repository has all files of My volume control project
+This repository has all files of my volume control project This projects controls the volume of your device using gestures of your hand.
+It is developed using mediapipe and Open CV libraries.